republicofmakers/republicofmakers/README.md

-Real name is "Ceyhun Pempeci"...
+My name is "Ceyhun Pempeci"...
 "Republic of Makers" is more memorable so that's why I called it.

 I am specialized in Embedded System Engineering.